ALXS-GitHub/Toolbox/docs/docs/dev/configs/powershell_config.md

 Also make sure that [Oh-My-Posh](https://ohmyposh.dev/) is installed and configured correctly.

+I am also using a [Nerd Font](https://www.nerdfonts.com/) which is usually recommended with Oh-My-Posh.
+I personally use the [`Hack Nerd Font`](https://www.nerdfonts.com/font-downloads).

 In order to use these custom scripts and themes, you first need to make sure your `Microsoft.PowerShell_profile.ps1` file is loading them correctly.
 This script is usually located in `~\Documents\PowerShell`, or you can find it with the `$PROFILE` variable.
 Make sure this script is pointing to the correct location of your custom scripts.
 For example, it should contain:

 ```sh